Windows Update History

 4. Type “A” and press Enter to complete the installation.

-Once you complete the steps, the device may need to restart to complete the process.
-You can always change 20 for the number of updates you want to see in the list in the command.
+Once you complete the steps, the command will list the history of the updates installed on your computer.
+You can always change 20 to the number of updates you want to see in the list in the command.

 About the author